utdata/icj-class/js/js-class-01.md

 - Add a new console log with the text "Working with strings:".
 - Create separate variables for your first, middle and last name.
 Log each of them to the console.

-(You can call the variables whatever you want, but note that convention is if your variable is more than one name, you should use camelCase, meaning the first letter of the variable name is lowercase, but you would uppercase the first character of other words in the variable name.)
+(While any combination of letters _could_ be used to create a variable name, note that convention is to use camelCase if your variable has more than one word, meaning the first letter of the variable name is lowercase, but you would uppercase the first character of other words in the variable name.)

 ```js
 console.log("Working with strings:");